 RIPAS Hospital is also a major teaching hospital in the country for doctors, medical students and nursing students in collaboration with Institute of Medicine, Universiti Brunei Darussalam and Faculty of Medicine of University of Queensland, Australia.

-With the ongoing Brunei government’s support for the hospital’s architecture, infrastructure and facilities, the Ministry of Health has made every effort in providing adequate manpower and financial resources.
+With the ongoing support of the Brunei government for the hospital’s architecture, infrastructure and facilities, the MoH has made every effort in providing adequate manpower and financial resources.
 Thus, a strong focus has been given to continuously upgrade the professional skills of its workforce from doctors to nurses and staff members through training and work attachments in various renowned overseas medical establishments.

-In November 2018, the Ministry of Health announced the relocation of RIPAS Hospital’s Neurology, Neurosurgery and Rehabilitation Services to the Pantai Jerudong Specialist Centre (PJSC).
+In November 2018, the MoH announced the relocation of RIPAS Hospital’s Neurology, Neurosurgery and Rehabilitation Services to the Pantai Jerudong Specialist Centre (PJSC).
 The relocation was made in phases to ensure a systematical and structured transition.

 After the extensive BND1 million renovation and expansion project at RIPAS hospital, the Accident and Emergency Department now has three areas: the resuscitation area, urgent area and non-urgent area.
-Each area has its equipments upgraded and space expanded.
-A new emergency ward for children has been introduced.
+Each area has had its equipment upgraded and space expanded, and a new emergency ward for children has been introduced.

 RIPAS Hospital offers more than 15 clinical specialties, including the Medical Services Department, Surgical Services Department, Accident and Emergency Department, Obstetric and Gynecology Department, Neurosurgery Department and Orthopedic Department.